Fingolimod

-Fingolimod, sold under the brand name Gilenya, is an immunomodulating medication, mostly used for treating multiple sclerosis (MS).
+Fingolimod, sold under the brand name Gilenya, is an immunomodulating medication, used for the treatment of multiple sclerosis.
 Fingolimod is a sphingosine-1-phosphate receptor modulator, which sequesters lymphocytes in lymph nodes, preventing them from contributing to an autoimmune reaction.
 It has been reported to reduce the rate of relapses in relapsing-remitting multiple sclerosis by approximately one-half over a two-year period.

 Medical uses

 Fingolimod is used in the treatment of the relapsing form of multiple sclerosis.
-Its effect in those with primary progressive MS is not clear.
+Its effect in those with primary progressive multiple sclerosis is not clear.
 It may also be used in chronic inflammatory demyelinating polyneuropathy.

 Adverse effects

 The most common side effects of fingolimod have been head colds, headache, increased gamma-glutamyl transfer (≤15%), diarrhea (13%), nausea (13%), abdominal pain (11%) and fatigue.
-A few cases of skin cancer have been reported, which has also been reported in patients taking natalizumab (Tysabri), an approved MS drug.
+A few cases of skin cancer have been reported, which has also been reported in patients taking natalizumab (Tysabri), an approved multiple sclerosis drug.
 Fingolimod has also been associated with potentially fatal infections, bradycardia and, in 2009, a case of hemorrhaging focal encephalitis, an inflammation of the brain with bleeding.
 Two people died: one due to brain herpes infection, and a second one due to herpes zoster.
 It is unclear whether the drug was responsible for the events.
-At least three cases of progressive multifocal leukoencephalopathy had also occurred as of 2015.
+At least 24 cases of progressive multifocal leukoencephalopathy had also occurred as of 2023.

 Fingolimod has also been known to cause macular edema, resulting in decreased vision.
 Therefore, frequent surveillance eye examinations are required while taking this medication.

 In the United States, fingolimod must be dispensed with a medication guide that contains important information about its uses and risks.
 Serious risks include slowing of the heart rate, especially after the first dose.
 Fingolimod may increase the risk of serious infections.
 Patients should be monitored for infection during treatment and for two months after discontinuation of treatment.
 A rare brain infection that usually leads to death or severe disability, called progressive multifocal leukoencephalopathy (PML) has been reported in patients being treated with the drug.
 PML cases usually occur in patients with weakened immune systems.
 Fingolimod can cause vision problems.
 It may increase the risk for swelling and narrowing of the blood vessels in the brain (posterior reversible encephalopathy syndrome).
 Other serious risks include respiratory problems, liver injury, increased blood pressure and skin cancer.
 Fingolimod may cause harm to a developing fetus; health care professionals should advise women of child-bearing age of the potential risk to the fetus and to use effective contraception.

 The European Medicines Agency (EMA) stated that the multiple sclerosis medicine fingolimod (Gilenya) must not be used in pregnant women and in women able to have children who are not using effective contraception.